vitiral/artifact/README.md

 [2]: http://vitiral.github.io/artifact/#artifacts/REQ-1
 [3]: https://github.com/vitiral/artifact/wiki/Exporting-Html

-Artifact is a design doc tool made for developers.
+Artifact is the simple, linkable and trackable design documentation tool for everybody.
 It allows anyone to easily write and link their design docs both to each other and to source code, making it easy to track how complete their project is.
 Documents are revision controllable, can be rendered as a static web page and have a full suite of command line tools for searching, formatting and displaying them.

 Writing detailed design documents is one of the core pillars of quality software development.
 Design documents are how you capture the requirements (purpose) of